 At the trailhead in Potosi Chinandega, we met our guide for the hike at around 6am.
 He was possibly the fittest 60 year old we’ve ever come across.
 With his experience and love of hiking Volcan Cosiguina, we set out.
 Not even our enthusiasm at scaling another volcano could match his.

 The trail begins along a wide, sandy road.
 You’ll pass by a few farms and outstretched grazing land on either side.
 There’s minimal incline but the walk is hard due to the nature of the soft sand underfoot.
-Try as we might to utilise the flattish trail, speed hiking was hard.

 It’s important to note that it is possible to take a 4×4 for this section of the trail to Volcan Cosiguina in Chinandega.
 So, this will save you around 2km of hiking each way.